GTCS - 2023

 22.2 A correctly addressed notice sent by pre-paid first-class post or recorded delivery post shall be deemed to have been received at the time at which it would have been delivered in the normal course of post.
 A notice sent email shall be deemed to have been received at the time of transmission (as shown by the time sent in respect of an email).

 23. GOVERNING LAW

-The Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of The Netherlands.24.
+The Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of ITALY.24.
 JURISDICTION

-Each party irrevocably agrees that the courts of The Netherlands shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with the Agreement or its subject matter or formation (including non-contractual disputes or claims).
+Each party irrevocably agrees that the courts of ITALY shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with the Agreement or its subject matter or formation (including non-contractual disputes or claims).